Business Analyst Resume Example

 There are a few standout resume types that employers see all the time.
 I see healthcare, financial, and marketing data analyst resumes pop up the most in job boards.

-You can also find a lot of business data analyst and operations analyst resumes out there.
+You can also find a lot of business data analyst and operations analyst resumes out there, and it's worth pairing your application with a tailored cover letter.
 These show off strong business acumen and the ability to turn numbers into actionable insights.

 When you tailor your resume for a specific field, you instantly increase your chances.
 Employers like seeing relevant industry terms and project outcomes right up front.